Hungary's government makes Ukrainian refugees homeless – DW – 08/23/2024

 Is the government targeting Roma?

-His government has previously said that this protection is important because members of the Hungarian minority in western Ukraine were subject to what Orban calls "forced conscription," which is not the case in Ukraine.
-Indeed, the representation of the Hungarian minority in the Ukrainian armed forces is not disproportionately high.
+His government has previously described this protection as important and justified it by claiming members of the Hungarian minority in western Ukraine were subject to what Orban calls "forced conscription."
+However, this is not the case; recruitment is proceeding normally, and representation of the Hungarian minority in the Ukrainian armed forces is not disproportionately high.

 It is possible that the motivation for the decree is the fact that the majority of those in need of protection are Hungarian-speaking Roma from western Ukraine.

-Viktor Orban and members of his government have repeatedly made directly or indirectly discriminatory statements about Romani people in the past.
-For instance, when speaking about Roma or at Roma events, the prime minister has said that "everyone should have to live off decent work" and that "no one can be allowed to live off crime."
+Orban and members of his government have repeatedly made discriminatory statements, both direct and indirect, about Romani people in the past.
+For instance, when speaking about Roma or at Roma events, the prime minister has said that "everyone should have to live off decent work" and that "no one can be allowed to live off crime" — allusions to negative stereotypes about Roma.

 More than just a cost-cutting measure